OVERNIGHT Dog Boarding FAQs

 - At least four months old

 - Spayed or neutered (if seven months old or older)

 - Current on Rabies, Distemper and Bordetella vaccines*

-*Please note that some locations have weight requirements.
-Other vaccinations and requirements can vary by Camp.
+*Please note that other vaccinations and requirements can vary by Camp.
 Contact your local Camp Bow Wow for details.

 What is the Camper Interview and why is it required?